By

 In sports betting, you don't have to rely on gut feeling or pure data without context.
 One way to get an edge is to find or create projections.
 There are many ways to find an edge, like comparing market lines, but this process is easier when you create prop projections.
 While projections aren’t guarantees, they’re one of the best ways to spot mispriced lines, and when paired with sharp research, they can turn good ideas into great bets.

 This article breaks down how projections work, how to use them effectively, and how Props.Cash's built-in projections can help you make smarter bets more efficiently.
+A player prop betting tool with player prop projections is a massive advantage.

 Player Prop Projections Defined

 Player prop projections estimate how a player is expected to perform in a specific stat category—points, assists, rebounds, passing yards, and more.
 They’re typically based on historical stats, matchup data, pace, usage, and other key variables.
 There is no set way to generate projections.
 There are numerous ways to leverage technology to create projections, and no projection set should ever have the same outputs.
+AI sports betting tools also help.

 Understanding projections is the first step in distinguishing between guesswork and value-driven betting.